mrkutly/email-signup/README.md

 If you would like to run the test suites:

 - Run `npm test` and follow the prompts to select which tests to run

+### NOTE:
+Checkout the branch 'hooks-refactor' to see the same application built entirely with functional components using hooks and middleware instead of class components.